low-ghost/vimax/README.md

 ##Usage

-Vimax works by accepting an 'address' to functions which help to send commands to tmux.
+Vimax works by accepting an 'address' for functions which help to send commands to tmux.
 An address is a combination of session, window, and pane, all of which are optional.
 If no address is given, the last targeted address is used for that command, or, if no previous address is given, a prompt will ask for a specified pane.
 If just a pane is specified, then the current session and window are used, and so on.
+This will be clearer with the examples given below, but it essentially allows sending commands to tmux panes and windows with great ease.

 ####Mappings

-Vimax provides easy mapping to functions which accept up to three, one digit numbers to specify session, window and pane.
+Vimax provides easy mappings which accept up to three, one digit numbers to specify session, window and pane.
+For instance, lets say VimaxPromptCommand is mapped to `<leader>vp`.
+VimaxPromptCommand prompts for user input of any command and then executes it in the specified target address.
-For instance, if VimaxPromptCommand is mapped to `<leader>vp` then pressing `2<leader>vp` will ask for a command that will be executed in pane 2 of the current window, and `132<leader>vp` will select session 1, window 3 and pane 2.
+Pressing `2<leader>vp` will ask for a command that will be executed in pane 2 of the current window, and `132<leader>vp` will select session 1, window 3 and pane 2.
 Just `<leader>vp` will use the last targeted address.
 Here is a full example mapping:

 ```
-nmap ,vp <Plug>VimaxPromptCommand
+nmap <leader>vp <Plug>VimaxPromptCommand
-nmap ,vl <Plug>VimaxRunLastCommand
+nmap <leader>vl <Plug>VimaxRunLastCommand
-nmap ,vi <Plug>VimaxInspectAddress
+nmap <leader>vi <Plug>VimaxInspectAddress
-nmap ,vc <Plug>VimaxClearAddressHistory
+nmap <leader>vc <Plug>VimaxClearAddressHistory
-nmap ,vx <Plug>VimaxInterruptAddress
+nmap <leader>vx <Plug>VimaxInterruptAddress
-nmap ,vz <Plug>VimaxZoomAddress
+nmap <leader>vz <Plug>VimaxZoomAddress
-nmap ,vg <Plug>VimaxGoToAddress
+nmap <leader>vg <Plug>VimaxGoToAddress
-nmap ,vk <Plug>VimaxScrollUpInspect
+nmap <leader>vk <Plug>VimaxScrollUpInspect
-nmap ,vj <Plug>VimaxScrollDownInspect
+nmap <leader>vj <Plug>VimaxScrollDownInspect
-nmap ,vq <Plug>VimaxCloseAddress
+nmap <leader>vq <Plug>VimaxCloseAddress
-nmap ,vh <Plug>VimaxHistory
+nmap <leader>vh <Plug>VimaxHistory
-nmap ,va <Plug>VimaxList
+nmap <leader>va <Plug>VimaxList
 ```

+The `<leader>va` might be a bit of a stretch, a for addresses

 ####Commands